 This is crucial for your success.
 Make sure to place your top keywords in the contact details and anywhere else you can appropriately add them.
 If needed, update the opening and closing times, contact details, and website URL.
 Be sure to double-check these details and to make sure they match what is on the website and in their Google My Business listing.

-Citation management is a core part of Local SEO.
+Listings management is a core part of Local SEO.
 A Facebook page can play a huge role in verifying accurate data about a business with search engines like Google.

 If the business name, address, and phone number are incorrect, Google and other search engines will not recognize that the Facebook page is associated with the business.
 All that work and hard-earned SEO will be obsolete.